interop-remedies-cg/interop-remedies-cg.github.io/index.md

+---
-# Interoperability Remedies Community Group
+title: Interoperability Remedies Community Group
+layout: main
+---

 This is the home page of the W3C Interoperability Remedies Community Group.[^1]